-Q: Do I have to pay the $150 cleaning charge?
-What if I’m only staying one night?
+Q: Do I have to pay the $250 cleaning charge?
 Can I do the cleaning and save some money?

 By us having a cleaning charge, we can insure that the jobs that need to get done are and that you’re charged fairly for the service.
 Don’t think of it as a fee, think of it as a service.

 We find it’s simply easier to rent long term anyhow.